-Going back to the example we used before, on the image on the right, we can see in which categories our text is placed for the two predefined models we have mentioned.
+Going back to the example we used before, in the image on the right, we can see how our text is classified by the two predefined models we have mentioned.

-In some instances, this generic criteria may not fit your needs, so for those cases we provide the possibility of defining your own classification model through the use of our customization engine.
+In some instances, this generic criteria may not fit your needs, so for those cases you can define your own classification model through the use of our customization engine.

 These are some scenarios in which Text Classification can be applied:

-- Automatic tag suggestions for news articles/blog posts.
+- Automatic tag suggestions for news articles or blog posts.

-- Complete characterization of user feedback according to different criteria.
+- Complete characterization (visual sorting) of user feedback according to different criteria.

 Sentiment Analysis is MeaningCloud’s product for sentiment analysis or opinion mining, which is the task of “identifying and extracting subjective information in source materials” .
 One of the most basic tasks in sentiment analysis is classifying the polarity of a given text at the document, sentence, or feature/aspect level.

 Our Sentiment Analysis API combines the complete morphosyntactic analysis carried out by our core engine with sentiment information, which allows us to extract a sentiment analysis at every level.

 We can obtain a global polarity of the text, or we can go in deeper and see the polarity expressed in each one of the sentences that make up the text.

 On the right, we can see the global analysis we obtain for the text we’ve used as an example before.
 We have a polarity value with a level of confidence, an agreement/disagreement value to indicate if within the text all the polarities detected within the text per sentence/segment agree, a subjectivity value, and an irony value.